 Paris RER Train and Metro Tickets

-Paris reorganized its public transportation ticket system in 2025.
+Paris reorganized its public transportation ticket system in 2025 and only increased prices moderately in 2026.
 Some guides may still have outdated information.
+(For longer journeys, the tickets are now cheaper than before.)

 The Le Bus Direct (Line 3), formerly known as Les Cars Air France, which used to offer a direct shuttle between CDG and ORY, is no longer in service.
 Public transit is now the best option unless you opt for a taxi or a private transfer.